Tag Archives: SEO

 Reviews

-Reviews are also a deciding factor with SERPs.
-As your clients leave reviews of your company on different platforms, Google indexes them as reputability.
-Reviews also display on your Google knowledge graph, showing prospective clients what level of quality they can expect from your company.
+Reviews are also displayed on your Google knowledge panel, showing prospective clients what level of quality they can expect from your company.

 Location

-Google delivers first-class analytics that is easy to read and transfer so you can create useful and productive progress reports.
+Google delivers first-class analytics, enabling you to create valuable and productive progress reports.

 Google Analytics